 There are also plans specifically designed for tech-savvy seniors.
 Cricket and Boost are two such services.
 Unlimited talk time and text, as well as upgrades for video streaming and high-speed data, are some of the features that can be added.

 There are many informational resources on smartphones and plans.
 Business Insider, for example, offers tech buying guides and plan reviews.
-Here is their review of the best budget-friendly cellphone plans of 2024.
+Here is their review of the best budget-friendly cell phone plans of 2025.

 FaceTime for Regular Check-ins